Edozie10/m365-identity-security-architecture/README.md

 09-rollout-and-deployment-plan.md
 10-operational-challenges.md
 11-lessons-learned.md
 Intended Audience

-This documentation is intended for:
+This project is intended for:

 Microsoft 365 Engineers
+Identity and Access Management Engineers
 Cloud Security Engineers
-Identity and Access Management Engineers
 Security Architects
-Students learning Microsoft cloud security architecture
+Students studying Microsoft cloud security

 Project Objectives

-The architecture aims to achieve several key objectives.
+The architecture aims to achieve several security objectives:

-Strengthen identity authentication using modern authentication methods
+Strengthen authentication security using modern authentication methods

-Protect privileged access using governance and just-in-time administrative roles
+Protect privileged accounts using structured governance and just-in-time access

-Ensure that only compliant and secure devices access organisational resources
+Ensure only secure and compliant devices access organisational resources

-Detect threats across identities, endpoints, and cloud applications
+Detect identity, endpoint, and email-based threats

-Protect sensitive organisational data using classification and data loss prevention
+Protect sensitive organisational data across Microsoft 365 workloads

-Implement a Zero Trust security model across Microsoft 365 services
+Implement a Zero Trust security model for cloud identity environments

 Disclaimer

 This repository represents a reconstructed architecture based on an anonymised Microsoft 365 environment.

-All organisational identifiers, tenant configurations, and sensitive infrastructure details have been removed or modified.
+All tenant identifiers, organisational information, and operational configurations have been removed or modified.

 The purpose of this project is to demonstrate Microsoft 365 architecture design and security implementation strategies.